 The collaboration between Dell EMC and Wind River results in solutions that offer a variety of transformational architectures for edge applications, where localized services are no longer limited to on-premise access equipment.
 Because CSPs maintain edge facilities, virtual network services required at the access point are securely aggregated at the network edge for improved utilization and operational efficiency.
 Edge locations are far more capable of running highly lucrative localized services, which consume geographically unique pools of general-purpose processors, memory, disk, and network resources.

-Titanium Server: proven infrastructure software for service providers
+Titanium Cloud: proven infrastructure software for service providers

 Robust data center hardware for telco requirements